-Wire Rope Sling Strength and Capacity Guide (Detailed Breakdown & Chart)
+Wire Rope Sling Strength and Capacity Guide (Guide)

 Wire Rope: Safe Load, Minimum Breaking Strength, and Weight

-The table shown below is the equivalent breaking strength wire rope per diameter for the Independent Wire Rope Core (IWRC) for the 6×19 and 6×37 Improved Plow Steel (IPS).
+To aid in selecting the right wire rope, here’s a table showing the equivalent breaking strength per diameter for the Independent Wire Rope Core (IWRC) for the 6×19 and 6×37 Improved Plow Steel (IPS).

 Dia. (in.)